postboxat18/postboxat18/README.md

 # 💫 About Me:
-Hello, I'm Aravinth Chinnasamy, a dedicated software developer with expertise in mobile and web development, particularly using Flutter.
-I thrive on building intuitive, user-friendly applications and have a passion for solving complex problems through code.
-Throughout my career, I’ve worked on various projects, from employee portals to patient management apps, always focusing on delivering seamless user experiences and efficient backend integrations.
-With a strong foundation in tools like Firebase, Android Studio, and the BLoC pattern, I continuously aim to stay at the forefront of technology and innovation.
-When I'm not coding, you'll find me exploring new frameworks and contributing to open-source projects on GitHub.
+Hello, I'm Aravinth Chinnasamy, a Lead Engineer passionate about building AI/ML technologies, including LLM systems, RAG architectures, LLaMA, Ollama, Groq, ChromaDB, and LangChain.
+My experience also includes machine learning techniques such as NER, SVM, text classification, and data mining, as well as OCR solutions using EasyOCR and Tesseract.
+Along with application development, I work extensively with scalable applications and intelligent systems.
+I specialize in Flutter development for cross-platform mobile and web applications, focusing on clean architecture and the BLoC pattern to create maintainable and user-friendly solutions.
+I enjoy solving complex problems by combining modern software development with AI-driven approaches.
+I also build open-source Flutter packages and Python utilities, sharing them on GitHub to help developers simplify common development challenges.
+When I’m not coding, I enjoy exploring new technologies, experimenting with AI workflows, and contributing to open-source projects.

 ## 🌐 Socials: